koswald/VBScript/docs/VBScriptClasses.md

 ## Chooser
 Get a folder or file chosen by the user

-<strong> Deprecated</strong> in favor of VBScripting.FolderChooser and VBScripting.FileChooser .Net extenstions.
-See FolderChooser.cs and FileChooser.cs in the .Net folder.
+<strong> Deprecated</strong> in favor of VBScripting.FolderChooser and VBScripting.FileChooser .Net <a href="../.Net/ReadMe.md"> extenstions</a>, which are more user and developer friendly.
+See <a href="../.Net/FolderChooser.cs"> FolderChooser.cs</a> and <a href="../.Net/FileChooser.cs"> FileChooser.cs</a> in the .Net folder.

 Usage example